jonathanhogg/flitter/README.md

 So the end result of this should be the text "Hello world!" pulsing white in the middle of the window.
-You can edit and re-save the code while the engine is running and it will reload the code on-the-fly. ~~This is the best way to experiment, but the reloading may be a little too janky for performing live.~~
+You can edit and re-save the code while the engine is running and it will reload the code on-the-fly - this is usually fast enough not to be noticeable.

-**UPDATE!** After making a simple change to the Lark parser, which I clearly should have looked at a lot more closely when I first wrote it, live reload is now fast enough to not be noticed (generally less than 1/60th second).

 The available global values are: